-This unit is equipped with two transmission release levers.
-The transmission release levers deactivate the transaxle so that the unit can be pushed by hand.
-Both transmission release levers must be in the same position whether you are driving the unit or pushing it by hand.
-See Pushing the Unit by Hand for operational information.
+Each transmission on this unit is equipped with a hydraulic actuator.
+The hydraulic actuators deactivate the transmission so that the unit can by pushed by hand.
+Both hydraulic actuators must be in the same position whether you are driving the unit or pushing it by hand.
+See Pushing the Unit by Hand for operational information and control location.

-Seat Latch: The seat latch (A, Figure 10) secures the seat plate to the frame of the unit
+Seat Latch: The seat latch (A, Figure 11) secures the seat plate to the frame of the unit